vuhuycan/joystickMouse/README.md

 # joystickMouse
-This project tries to create a Joystick-as-Mouse device.
+This project tries to create a Joystick-as-Mouse BLE HID device.

 #
 The hardware includes 1 Joystick + ESP32 module.